 For the best chance of seeing “gators” close up check out the Anhinga Trail at Royal Palm, just a short drive from the Ernest Coe Visitor Centre.

-4. Learn to cook at the Vizcaya Museums & Gardens
+The Vizcaya Museums & Gardens

 There is a children’s pool, a café and plenty of places to sit and relax.
 A little man-made beach fringes the lawn if the children want to build sand castles.
 Be aware that the main pool is quite deep so bring floats if visiting with young children.

 Adrienne Arsht Center for Performing Arts

 Going to a show at the Adrienne Arsht Center for the Performing Art is always a fun thing to see in Miami.
 It’s perfect for kids aged six and over, who can watch their first Broadway musical, puppet show or family friendly production here.